goldsborough/clang-expand/README.md

-  -definition                - Whether to return the original definition -file=<string>             - The source file of the function to expand -line=<uint>               - The line number of the function to expand -rewrite                   - Whether to generate the rewritten (expand) definition
+  -definition                - Whether to return the original definition -file=<string>             - The source file of the function to expand -line=<uint>               - The line number of the function to expand -rewrite                   - Whether to generate the rewritten (expanded) definition
 ```

 Basically, you have to pass it any sources you want the tool to look for